edfialk/ContactMyRep/resources/views/markdown/about.md

 ContactMyReps.org is a comprehensive government tracking website aimed at providing every possible contact channel, including social media, for U.S. representatives in the highest levels of government.
-The site is used by ordinary citizens and it  provides them a tool to become engaged in the democratic process and to hold elected official accountable.
+The site is used by ordinary citizens as a tool to become engaged in the democratic process and to hold elected officials accountable.

 We created a sophisticated search engine that accurately identifies all of your elected representatives based on your zip code alone.
 You can also search by using your location, by state or even by a representative’s name.
 We bring together all of their official communication methods along with their social media accounts so that you can use your preferred method of communication.